FeynGrav 4.0: New features of FeynGrav

 Command \texttt{NieuwenhuizenOperatorInverse} returns a linear combination of Nieuwenhuizen operators that is inverse to a given operator

 Command \texttt{NieuwenhuizenOperatorExpansion} expands a given operator in Nieuwenhuizen operators and returns the corresponding coordinates:

-Lastly, all commands present within \texttt{FeynGrav} received an updated description.
+Lastly, all \texttt{FeynGrav} commands received updated descriptions.
 Within \texttt{Mathematica}, a user can call for information about a command.
 For instance, ``\texttt{?GravitonPropagator}'' displays brief information about the command \texttt{GravitonPropagator}.
 All information about all commands present in \texttt{FeynGrav} is updated.